CarsonCase/LGERC20/README.md

 Getting Started on a local chain
 --------------------------------
-run 'npm i' to install dependancies run 'truffle test' to run tests run 'truffle migrate' to migrate to local chain
+run `npm i` to install dependancies run `truffle test` to run tests run `truffle migrate` to migrate to local chain

 Constructor Parameters